damcho/CountryGuru/README.md

 # CountryGuru
-little CLI and iOS apps that replies to inquiries about any country in the world
+ChatLike iOS apps and terminal CLI app that replies to inquiries related to any country in the world

+# How it works
+Type one of the supported inquiries and hit send, the app will retrieve an answer if it exists or an error.

-## Available inquiries
+## Supported inquiries

 ### What is the capital of [Country]?
 ### What is the flag of [Country]?